• Standard 260 HP 4.0-liter V6 engine

 The driver’s seat is eight-way adjustable, while the front passenger seat offers four-way adjustment.
 Seating materials are not only water-repellant, but also provide excellent ventilation.
 The seating fabric is backed by a special breathable resin coating, which helps it to shed liquids and make cleanup easier.
 Even the stitched seams of the seat covers are treated with sealant to prevent liquids from penetrating.
 The FJ Cruiser's floor surfaces are covered with an easy-to-clean rubber-like material.

-The FJ Cruiser can further be upgraded with comfort amenities without compromising its rugged capability.
-Available features include a floating ball type multi-information display (compass, inclinometer and temperature gauge); JBL Premium Audio system; an 115V AC power outlet; 17-inch alloy wheels; leather-wrapped steering wheel with integral audio controls and cruise-control function; metal-colored shift lever; and interior door-trim inserts keyed to the vehicle's exterior color.
+The FJ Cruiser can be upgraded further with comfort amenities without compromising its rugged capability.
+Available features include a floating ball type multi-information display (compass, inclinometer and temperature gauge); JBL Premium Audio system; a 120V AC power outlet; 17-inch alloy wheels; leather-wrapped steering wheel with integral audio controls and cruise-control function; metal-colored shift lever; and interior door-trim inserts keyed to the vehicle's exterior color.

 Toyota dealers offer a catalog of available accessories, including auxiliary driving lights, rock rails, roof rack, brush guard, taillight guards, sport exhaust system, receiver hitch and harness, wind deflector with off-road lights, a cargo mat and all-weather or carpeted floor mats.